sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 Some policies are only supported in either Windows 10 for desktop or Windows 10 Mobile.
 In addition, some policies also have a corresponding Group Policy.
 The following tables provide this information:

 -   [Table of Policies for Windows 10](#mainpolicytable) - Lists all policies for each SKU in Windows 10 .
 It also notes policies that can be set using Exchange Active Sync (EAS).
--   [Policies supported by Windows Holographic Enterprise](#hololenspolicies) - Lists the policies that are supported in Windows 10 Holographic Enterprise.
+-   [Policies supported by Windows Holographic for Business](#hololenspolicies) - Lists the policies that are supported in Windows 10 Holographic Enterprise.
 -   [Policies supported by Microsoft Surface Hub](#surfacehubpolicies) - Lists the policies that are supported by Microsoft Surface Hub.

 ## <a href="" id="mainpolicytable"></a>Table of Policies for Windows 10